Sendedza-G/pdsnd_github/README.md

 ### Credits
 In this Project udacity is the key or the main reason we are learning this programme.
 Now I have learned a lot via this programme.
 For anyone to get this project https://github.com/Sendedza-G/pdsnd_github.git is where it is found

+### Branches and Other supporting files

+19 November 2019

+## Branches used
+master
+Documentation

+## Supporting Documents
+README.me